OntoUML/ontouml-models/README.md

 ### Contribute by reporting an ontology

 If you know a UFO or OntoUML to be included in the catalog, please share this information with us!
-This can be done by [creating an issue](https://github.com/unibz-core/ontouml-models/issues) or by sending an email to pedropaulo.favatobarcelos@unibz.it.
+This can be done by [creating an issue](https://github.com/unibz-core/ontouml-models/issues) or by sending an email to pfavatobarcelos@unibz.it.

 We provide a [List of UFO and OntoUML Ontology Models](https://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharinghttps://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharing) (read-only) that registers models to be further included in the catalog.
 The information received from collaborators is going to be included in this list.

 ### Contribute by reporting an application

-If you wish to contribute to this initiative by **creating and reporting an application** for the catalog, please [create an issue](https://github.com/unibz-core/ontouml-models/issues) or send an email to pedropaulo.favatobarcelos@unibz.it.
+If you wish to contribute to this initiative by **creating and reporting an application** for the catalog, please [create an issue](https://github.com/unibz-core/ontouml-models/issues) or send an email to pfavatobarcelos@unibz.it.

 ### Other ways to contribute